INGEOTEC/NLP-Course/topics/04NGramLM.md

 It can be observed from the table that the probability using the Laplace method is reduced for the same bigram; on the other hand, the mass corresponding to unknown words given the starting symbol is: $$1 - \sum \mathbb P(\mathcal X_\ell \mid \mathcal X_{\ell - 1}=\epsilon_s) \approx 0.7541.$$

+The Perplexity can be computed using the method described previously; however, the Laplace Smoothing modifies how the conditional probability is calculated.
+The following code considers the use of Laplace smoothing; it can be observed that the probability of a sequence is obtained even for the unknown words.

 ```python
 def laplace(a, b):
     if a in P_l: